judka-uriel/uriel-book/uriel_en.md

 But I do not accuse the Orthodoxes of being bound by the chains of medieval customs from those cruel times of the past.
-It is only painful that, because of the stubbornness of the Orthodoxes, it was not possible to live normally through the allotted years, to establish a family and raise children according to the traditions of Judaism.
-It is painful that, instead of making the world better by realizing the abilities given by G‑d, due to the indifference of the Orthodoxes, I was forced to spend most of my time in a state of incapacity, in continuous suffering.
+It is only painful that, because of their stubbornness, it was not possible to live normally through the allotted years, to establish a family and raise children according to the traditions of Judaism.
+It is painful that, instead of making the world better by realizing the abilities given by G‑d, due to their indifference, I was forced to spend most of my time in a state of incapacity, in continuous suffering.
 And yet I could have done so much good for people.

 <!-- “few and ill-fated have been the days of my life” -->